ipfs/specs/integrations/GATEWAYS_FILE.md

 ### Compatibility

-This is only applicable to Kubo!
-Other IPFS implementations are to ignore this

 The legacy gateway file (placed in `~/.ipfs/gateway`) was made up as a response to a need to know which gateway an IPFS node would expose.
 While that file itself was never specced out, it served the need.
-Some applications are using this file therefore the file has to be maintained for the Kubo reference implemenation.
-Any other IPFS implementation should ignore this.
+The existence of this file is now checked for (and it's content used) in a couple application supporting the IPFS protocols.
+This file, for backwards compatibility reasons, is therefore a requirement to be support.

-The file only contains a single line being the http gateway url.
+The file (`~/.ipfs/gateway`) only contains a single line being the http gateway url.
 For example: "http://localhost:8080".

-The file conditions:
-    1. is named "gateway"
-    2. only exists when Kubo starts a gateway
-    3. is removed when Kubo shuts down

-Future Kubo implemenations will do the above via symlinking the `gateways` file to `gateway` while maintaining the same rules as stated above.
+An implementation shall:

+1. Inspect the content of `~/.ipfs/gateway` or create the file if it doesn't exist.
+2. Replace it's content by the gateway the implementation exposes.
+3. Keep the file limited to 1 single line.

+An implementation shall not remove this file or empty it at application shutdown.
+In other terms, the file remains with the last used gateway.

 ### Security